Splicing and the SMN2 ‘Back-Up’ Gene

 This strategy is how Spinraza / nusinersen is able to increase the amount of SMN protein, leading to its approval as a treatment for SMA.

 Spinraza is an antisense oligonucleotide, which means that it is a small stretch of synthetic DNA (i.e. made in the laboratory) capable of recognising the nucleotide sequence of part of a specific mRNA.

 Spinraza works by targeting the pre-mRNA of the SMN2 gene (Figure 6).
 It specifically binds to a portion of intron 7.
 This causes exon 7 to be included more frequently in the mature mRNA.

 Put another way, Spinraza improves the efficiency of SMN2 splicing.
 This ultimately results in more SMN protein being made from the SMN2 gene.

 Figure 6.
 Spinraza works by improving splicing of SMN2.
 Spinraza is a small molecular patch that specifically interacts with SMN2 pre-mRNA.
 Doing so increases the amount of mature mRNA that contains the all-important exon 7.
 This leads to more SMN protein being made.

 Roche’s small molecule drug, Risdiplam, also interacts with SMN2 pre-mRNA to enhance exon 7 inclusion and thus increase SMN protein levels.
 Because Risdiplam affects SMN2 splicing, it is often called a “splice-modifying” or “splicing modulator” drug.
-The Novartis experimental therapy Branaplam also works in a similar manner.
+The Novartis experimental therapy, Branaplam, (since discontinued in 2021) also worked in a similar manner.